Stuycs-K/project03-final-9-walkupj-skarabote-moncrieffek/DEVLOG.md

 ### 2024-01-07 - search
 Updated code so that the ARGS=search works, also uses user input now; remove is still broken

+### 2024-01-08 - search
+Made it a looping program that commands could be put in

+### 2024-01-09 - search
+Included some shared memory

+### 2024-01-09 - search
+added an exit